unity-sds/unity-initiator/README.md

 </div>

-<pre align="center">A framework for implementing triggers that initiate evaluation actions in Unity subsystems (e.g. SPS)</pre>
+<pre align="center">A framework for implementing triggers and evaluators in the Unity SDS</pre>
 <!-- ☝️ Replace with a single sentence describing the purpose of your repo / proj ☝️ -->

 <!-- Header block for project -->